SAP-samples/btp-cf-multitenant-extension/README.md

 ![Solution diagram](/documentation/images/Slide5.jpg)

 # Technical Architecture Modeling (TAM) Diagram
-The below diagram explains various data flow directions and compontents part of the application.
-On the right side we have Subscriber's S/4 HANA System connected to the Multitenant solution on the left side of diagram.
+The below diagram explains various data flow directions and components part of the application.
+On the right side, we have the Subscriber's S/4 HANA System connected to the Multitenant solution on the left side of the diagram.

 ![TAM](/documentation/images/tam.png)

 # Solution Highlights
-- Multitenancy (tenant specific access)
+- Multitenancy (tenant-specific access)
 - Authentication and authorization of users
-- Service Manager implementaion for Schema creation and access
+Service Manager implementation for Schema creation and access
 - Database Credentials Caching for faster access
 - Tenant provisioning
 - Re-use service dependency callback implementation